 A six-step guide to planning a Taiwan cycling tour itinerary.
-All the tips and tricks you need for biking in Taiwan.
+All the tips and tricks you need for cycling Taiwan.

-But it’s not just Taipei – when biking in Taiwan you can experience more of the countryside and some of the national parks as well.
+But it’s not just Taipei – when cycling Taiwan you can experience more of the countryside and some of the national parks as well.
 The most popular of Taiwan’s cycling routes are located along the wild and still practically untouched East Coast.
 The amazing scenery is definitely one of the reasons to go on Taiwan cycling tour.
 With this guide, you will be able to plan Taiwan bike tour completely on your own.

 STEP 1: PLAN WHERE TO CYCLE